briankoehler/social-stonks/README.md

 # social-stonks
-Get top social media posts about stonks
+Get top social media posts about stonks in a useful chrome extension.